Today, you are going to learn everything you need to know about the principle of progressive overload.

 Adding Reps Linearly

-Another example of progressive overload is to add reps in a linear fashion.
-For example
+Another example of progressive overload is to add reps linearly.
+For example:

 Adding Reps Step-Wise

 Another method you could use is the adding of repetitions in a step-wise manner.
-This approach is much slower, but does yield a gradual overload effect over the course of months.
+This approach is much slower but yields a gradual overload effect over the months.
 For example:

-This gradual approach works best for more advanced trainees who need slow and controlled methods of overload.
+This gradual approach works best for more advanced trainees who need slow and controlled overload methods.

 Adding Sets

-You can also add sets to each movement as the weeks go by.
-After a 3-4 week cycle goes by, you can then change another variable.
+You can also increase the number of sets for each movement as each week passes.
+After a 3-4 week cycle, you can change another variable.

 For example: